Savory Breakfast Muffins

 - 1/2 medium-sized onion, finely chopped

-- 2 cups Bisquick (all-purpose baking mix) (see Gluten-free option in Notes)
+- 2 cups all-purpose baking mix like Biscuit (see homemade and gluten-free options in Cooking Notes)

 - 1/4 teaspoon garlic powder